April-Yuen/MastermindGame/README.md

 ## 💻 Install

 - Fork and clone the repository to your local computer.
+- `npm install` to install the required dependencies.
 - Complete and store a `.env` file in the `config` folder.
-- Create a database in MongoDB and connect it to the application by setting the database string in the `.env`.
-[MongoDB](https://www.mongodb.com/).
+- Create a database in [MongoDB](https://www.mongodb.com/) and connect it to the application by setting the database string in the `.env`.
 - Set a port to run the application locally.
-- `npm install` to install the required dependencies.
-Nodemon is included as a dependency.
-- And, `npm start` to run the application.
+- And, Nodemon is included as a dependency. `npm start` to run the application.

 <br>